"What makes you vulernable makes you beautiful." - Brené Brown

 5. Embrace negative emotions.
 When we numb sadness and pain, we numb joy and happiness.
 Feeling the depths of our lows enables us to fully feel the depths of our highs.
 It’s all connected.

-When a recent relationship ended, I felt like I got kicked in the face and punched in the heart.
+When a recent relationship ended, it felt like getting kicked in the face and punched in the heart.
 It was awful.
-I didn’t leave my couch for an entire day.
+For an entire day, I did not move from my couch.
 I meandered around Boulder feeling empty and confused.
 I cried.
 A lot.

 Pay attention to how you respond to sadness and pain.
 Is that when your vices come out to play?
 Do you push away negative emotions?
 How can you allow yourself to fully process them?